trip was done through a snow backpacking class I took with the Sierra

 Well almost ready.
 Because of the size of our group (we were 20 strong) we had to break into two groups of ten.
 This was easy enough but then it came time to decide which group was going to head off on the trail and which group would sit around for fifteen minutes before they started.
 The two leaders decided to make a decision using a game similar to paper-rock-scissors... except that it involves a hunter, a bear, and a lady.
 The bear kills the lady, the hunter kills the bear, and the lady...well let's just say she wins over the hunter.

-As it turns out my group got to go first.
-Thanks to some expert decision making on character choice on the game mentioned above.
+As it turns out my group got to go first - thanks to some expert decision making on character choice.

 The trail starts on a groomed trail (actually Glacier Point Road).
 Here we are after a brief stop to readjust our packs after hiking for about ten minutes.
 This is a very popular route for snow shoeing and cross country skiing.